catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 healthy state.

 *********************************
-Object Storage from the Dashboard
+Object storage from the dashboard
 *********************************
-Data must be stored in a container so we need to create at least one container prior to uploading data.
+Data must be stored in a container ( also referred to as a bucket ) so we need to create at least one container prior to uploading data.
 To create a new container navigate to the "Containers" section and click "Create Container".

 .. image:: _static/os-containers.png
    :align: center